sleep-written/bleed-believer/packages/path-alias/README.md

 # @bleed-believer/path-alias

-This library allows you to execute code with predefined path aliases, helping you avoid deeply nested relative paths like this:
+**Note:** The latest stable version is [v1.1.3](https://www.npmjs.com/package/@bleed-believer/path-alias/v/1.1.3).
+This documentation refers to an alpha version currently available for testing.

+## Introduction

+`@bleed-believer/path-alias` simplifies your import statements by allowing you to use predefined path aliases in your TypeScript or JavaScript projects.
+Instead of writing long relative paths, you can use concise and descriptive aliases.

+**Without Path Aliases:**

 ```ts
 import { Jajaja } from '../../../../../../../jajaja.js';
 import { Gegege } from '../../../../../gegege.js';
 ```

-Instead, you can use cleaner, more maintainable paths like this:
+**With `@bleed-believer/path-alias`:**

 ```ts
 import { Jajaja } from '@alias-a/jajaja.js';